 Incorporating a little physical activity into your daily routine is important to both physical and mental well-being.
 Whether you have kids, live alone, or live with a partner or friends, you can stay home, stay healthy and stay active!

 Not sure where to begin?
-Check out the BUILD YOUR BEST DAY! resource from Participation.
+Check out the Build Your Best Day resource from Participaction.
 It’s an interactive way to schedule a day with activities that meet movement guidelines.

 The Canadian 24-Hour Movement guidelines recommend the following for children and youth aged 5-17 years:

 • An accumulation of at least 60 minutes per day of moderate to vigorous physical activity

 • Several hours of a variety of structured and unstructured light physical activities

 • No more than two hours per day of recreational screen time with limited sitting for extended periods

 View the guidelines for all ages here: csepguidelines.ca/